-The Trans-Tasman bubble is open and New Zealanders have been enthusiastically taking the opportunity to travel to our Aussie neighbours.
-However, Covid-19 breakouts still threatens border closures from either country, preventing further travel.
-So from an employment law perspective what happens if an employee gets stuck in Australia for an indefinite period of time?
+The Trans-Tasman bubble opened, paused, opened and is now closed again and New Zealanders have been trying to get home during the 7 day window allowed by the New Zealand government.
+So from an employment law perspective, what happens if an employee gets stuck in Australia for an indefinite period of time?

 If you’re an employee?

-The answer to this question depends largely on your individual’s circumstances i.e. your employment agreement and accrued leave entitlements.
+The answer to this question depends largely on your individual circumstances i.e. your employment agreement and accrued leave entitlements.

 Employees should ensure they communicate with their employers well in advance of their planned overseas travel and discuss contingency plans if a lock-down did occur.
 For example, an employee may agree to take their laptop with them so they could operate remotely if required.
 An employee with no capability of remote work may ask the employer if the worst happens, that the employer place them on unpaid leave for the duration that they can’t get back to work.